BUSINESS MATTERS

 Stuttgart

-As Arkansas’ largest industry, agriculture plays a vital role in the state’s economy, with more than 41,900 farms covering 13.7 million acres and contributing over $24.3 billion annually.
+As Arkansas’s largest industry, agriculture plays a vital role in the state’s economy, with more than 41,900 farms covering 13.7 million acres and contributing over $24.3 billion annually.
 The industry supports more than 242,000 jobs—one in every seven jobs across the state.
 In this session, participants will get a firsthand look at the production of Arkansas’s top export: rice, valued at nearly $2 billion each year.
 Stuttgart, home to two of the state’s largest rice producers and known as the “Duck Capital of the World,” sets the stage for an immersive experience in both agriculture and outdoor heritage.
 Attendees will also hear from representatives of the Arkansas Game and Fish Commission about their critical role in conservation and wildlife management—highlighting why Arkansas is proudly known as the Natural State.

-December 15 - December 16, 2025
+December 14 - December 15, 2026

-Session IV – Government & Military Affairs
+Session IV – Government & Healthcare

 Little Rock

-Little Rock is home to Arkansas’ Capitol and the seat of all three branches of state government.
+Little Rock is home to Arkansas’s Capitol and the seat of all three branches of state government.
 In Part 1 of the session, participants will step into the role of legislators and work alongside elected officials, lobbyists, and policy experts to navigate the legislative process—from committee discussions to final votes on the House or Senate floor.

-January 21 - January 22, 2026
+January 20 - January 21, 2027

 Session V – Natural Resources, Defense & Industrial Development